Leuprolide depot suspension

-- Leuprolide depot suspension is not recommended for use in CHILDREN; safety and effectiveness in children have not been confirmed.
+- Leuprolide depot suspension is not approved for use in females who have not had their first menstrual period.
+Leuprolide depot suspension should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use leuprolide depot suspension if you are pregnant.
 It may cause birth defects, or fetal or newborn death if you take it while you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
 It is not known if leuprolide depot suspension is found in breast milk.
 Do not breast-feed while using leuprolide depot suspension.